Methrat0n/Geoloc/CoreOs/README.md

 [CoreOs](https://coreos.com/) is a minimal linux Distrib base on [Gentoo](https://www.gentoo.org/).
 Her only goal is to provide a secure environnement to run containers.

 The OS only contains minimal executables and no package manager, and you should not try to install one.
-Part of the security CoreOs provide come from the fact that no unused or unmastered programm is install.
+Part of the security CoreOs provide come from the fact that no unused or unmastered programm is installed.
 By doing so, we show no weaknesses to an attaquant.

 ####Installation

 To install CoreOs we need to boot in our new server with a live boot.
-Choose the one that please, it does'nt matter.
+Choose the one that please you, it does'nt matter.
-When you in, use the console to install git, and clone that repo, then come to this very directory.
+When you're in, use the console to install git, and clone that repo, then come to this very directory.

 We'll need the installation script that CoreOs use to install himself in a server :
 ~~~bash